 1.When heating a hot tub during colder days

 It will take longer than usual since both the initial water temperature and outside temperature are significant factors.
 Make sure to cover the tub while it is warming up.
-Keep in mind that insulated walls and bottom of the tub helps here a lot to reduce heating time and to maintain temperature while bathing.
+Keep in mind that insulated walls and bottom of the tub helps here a lot to reduce heating time and to maintain the temperature while bathing.

 2. Take care of the LOOKS